antonia-white/space-invaders/README.md

 - Wireframes were generated with [Draw.io](https://app.diagrams.net/)
 - The favicon image is from the open source site [Favicon.io](https://favicon.io/emoji-favicons/herb)
 - The responsive design mockup was generated with [Am I Responsive Design](http://ami.responsivedesign.is/#)
-- The colour palette was generated with [Coolors](https://coolors.co/)
+- The colour palette was generated with [Color Combos](https://www.colorcombos.com/)
 - SVG files were taken from the open source site [SVG Repo](https://www.svgrepo.com/)
 - SVG files were resized with [iloveimg](https://www.iloveimg.com/)